ibm-cloud-docs/cis/firewall-rule.md

     You can see that as you build a condition, the Expression Preview shows the expression in plain text.

-    In the Expression Preview, you can click to edit your expression manually instead of using the Visual Expression Builder, or switch between the two.
+    In the Expression preview, you can click to edit your expression manually instead of using the Visual Expression Builder, or switch between the two.
 However, depending on the complexity of a manually constructed expression, the Visual Expression Builder might be unable to render it.
     {: note}

 6. Pick an action from the **Response** list menu.